Liver: Blood supply

-The liver receives a dual blood supply from the hepatic portal vein and hepatic arteries.
+The liver gets its blood supply from the hepatic portal vein and hepatic arteries.
 The hepatic portal vein delivers around 75% of the liver's blood supply and carries venous blood drained from the spleen, gastrointestinal tract, and its associated organs.
 The hepatic arteries supply arterial blood to the liver, accounting for the remaining quarter of its blood flow.
 Oxygen is provided from both sources; about half of the liver's oxygen demand is met by the hepatic portal vein, and half is met by the hepatic arteries.
 The hepatic artery also has both alpha- and beta-adrenergic receptors; therefore, flow through the artery is controlled, in part, by the splanchnic nerves of the autonomic nervous system.

 Blood flows through the liver sinusoids and empties into the central vein of each lobule.
 The central veins coalesce into hepatic veins, which leave the liver and drain into the inferior vena cava.